 How much crime is there in Detroit?

 Detroit has a lot of crime and it consistently tops the list of most dangerous cities in the United States.
-In 2020 it was listed #1 of most dangerous cities in America, topping cities like St. Louis, Memphis, Nashville, Albuquerque, Stockton and San Bernardino.
+In 2020 it was listed #1 of most dangerous cities in America, topping cities like Chicago, St. Louis, Memphis, Nashville, Albuquerque, Baltimore, Stockton and San Bernardino.

 It’s murder rate consistently tops the nation.
 In 2020 it ranked 4th, only coming behind Birmingham, Baltimore, and St. Louis.
 To put that into perspective, Detroit’s murder rate was ranked 34th among cities around the world.